yashsriram/archer/README.md

 * You can control its the direction
 * The goal is to hit the green balloon and pop it
 * But Alas!
 The mirrors are in the way!
-* Your mission should you choose to accept it is to find a way through them and hit the balloon
+* Your mission (should you choose to accept it) is to find a way through them using reflections and hit the balloon